 For rooting, you will want to use denser potting soil.
-A mixture of 90% perlite and 10% peat moss is recommended.
+A mixture of perlite and coconut coir is recommended.

 Rooting will take as long as 2 to 3 months.
 Ensure you are watering your cuttings regularly and giving them bright, indirect sunlight throughout the day.

 Growing Acacia Limelight in a Pot

 It’s important to wait long enough before re-potting your cuttings as they have incredibly sensitive roots.
 Remove your cuttings carefully from the seeding tray and gently plant them into a pot.